China vows ‘forceful’ measures after US-Taiwan meeting

 More than a dozen Democratic and Republican lawmakers, including the House’s third-ranking Democrat, had joined the meeting.

-During Tsai and McCarthy’s meeting they spoke of the importance of Taiwan’s self-defense, of fostering robust trade and economic ties and supporting the island government’s ability to participate in the international community, Tsai said.
+Tsai said she and McCarthy spoke of the importance of Taiwan’s self-defense, of fostering robust trade and economic ties and supporting the island government’s ability to participate in the international community.

-But she also warned, “It is no secret that today the peace that we have maintained and the democracy which have worked hard to build are facing unprecedented challenges.”
+But she also warned, “It is no secret that today the peace that we have maintained and the democracy which we have worked hard to build are facing unprecedented challenges.”

 The United States broke off official ties with Taiwan in 1979 while formally establishing diplomatic relations with the Beijing government.
-As part of its recognition of China, the U.S. “one-China policy” acknowledges that Beijing lays claim to Taiwan, but does not endorse China’s claim, and the U.S. remains Taiwan’s key provider of military and defense assistance.
+As part of its recognition of China, the U.S. “One China” policy acknowledges that Beijing lays claim to Taiwan, but does not endorse China’s claim, and the U.S. remains Taiwan’s key provider of military and defense assistance.

-The U.S. also has a policy of strategic ambiguity, where it does not explicitly say whether it will come to Taiwan’s aid in the case of a conflict with China.
+Washington also has a policy of strategic ambiguity, where it does not explicitly say whether it will come to Taiwan’s aid in the case of a conflict with China.

+In Taiwan, Tsai’s visit did not make a huge splash, though fellow politicians paid close attention.

+Ko Wen-je, the former Taipei city mayor who’s thought to have presidential aspirations, said he welcomed any exchange between Taiwan and international leaders.

+“Taiwan hopes to have a greater space to operate globally, and the mainland shouldn’t get flustered because of this,” Ko wrote on his Facebook page.
+“It should show the attitude of a civilized nation and stop its suppression by military force.”

+Opposition lawmaker Johnny Chiang of the Nationalist party said that Tsai’s meeting with McCarthy was still within the guardrails of the “One China” policy because it showed that while Congress was relatively free to support Taiwan, the White House was more constrained, according to local media.

-Last summer, then-House Speaker Nancy Pelosi traveled to Taiwan to meet with Tsai.
-China has reacted to past trips by Taiwanese presidents through the U.S., and to past trips to Taiwan by senior U.S. officials, with shows of military force.
-After Pelosi’s visit, China responded with its largest live-fire drills in decades, including firing a missile over the island.
+In August, then-House Speaker Nancy Pelosi traveled to Taiwan to meet with Tsai.
+China responded with its largest live-fire drills in decades, including firing a missile over the island.

 Taiwan and China split in 1949 after a civil war and have no official relations, although they are linked by billions of dollars in trade and investment.